Detecting active L\'evy particles using differential dynamic microscopy: Summary and discussion

 Finally, we apply our protocol to the experimental data of \textit{E. coli} and \textit{E. gracilis}.
-We find that although the ALP model can fit the ISFs of \textit{E. coli} in certain cases, the estimates of the exponent $\mu$ is unstable and unreasonably larger than 3.
-In contrary, the ISFs of \textit{E. gracilis} are better fitted by the ALP model than the classic RTP model.
+We find that the ALP model overfits the ISFs of \textit{E. coli}, the estimates of the exponent $\mu$ are unstable and can be unreasonably larger than 3.
+Instead, the ISFs of \textit{E. gracilis} are better fitted by the ALP model than the classic RTP model.
 These findings support the previous reports in Ref.~\cite{kurzthaler2024characterization} and~\cite{li2025biased}: \textit{E. coli} enters a diffusive regime on a length scale of the order $400\ \upmu$m, while \textit{E. gracilis} exhibits L\'evy walk at least up to a length scale of the order $10^3\ \upmu$m.

 Our method provides a high-throughput alternative for detecting and characterizing active L\'evy particles.
 We highlight the importance of acquiring and analyzing data across scales.
 The characteristics of L\'evy walk are encoded in the asymptotic behavior of the intermediate scattering function of the particles, which can be captured only if ISFs of a wide range of wavenumbers are measured and analyzed simultaneously.
 The differential dynamic microscopy provides a versatile method for accessing data on a large length scale.